OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 > - If you know that your add-in will only be used in Office on the web and that it will not open any dialogs with the `displayInIFrame` option set to `true`, then you can ignore this section.
 Since everything in your add-in runs in the same runtime process, you can just use global variables to share data between features.
 > - As noted above in [Types of runtimes](#types-of-runtimes), the type of runtime used by a feature varies partly by platform.
 It's a good practice to avoid having add-in code that branches based on platform, so the guidance in this section recommends techniques that will work cross-platform.
 There is only one case, noted below, in which branching code is required.

-For Excel, PowerPoint, and Word add-ins, we recommend using a [Shared runtime](#shared-runtime) when any two or more features, except dialogs, need to share data.
+For Excel, PowerPoint, and Word add-ins, use a [Shared runtime](#shared-runtime) when any two or more features, except dialogs, need to share data.
 In Outlook, or scenarios where sharing a runtime isn't feasible, you need alternative methods.
-The parts of the add-in that are in separate runtime processes don't share global data automatically and are treated by the add-in's web application server as separate sessions, so [Window.sessionStorage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage) cannot be used to share data between them. *The following guidance assumes that you are not using a shared runtime.*
+The parts of the add-in that are in separate runtime processes don't share global data automatically and are treated by the add-in's web application server as separate sessions, so [Window.sessionStorage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage) cannot be used to share data between them. *The following guidance assumes that you're not using a shared runtime.*

 - Pass data between a dialog and its parent task pane, function command, or custom function by using the [Office.ui.messageParent](/javascript/api/office/office.ui#office-office-ui-messageparent-member(1)) and [Dialog.messageChild](/javascript/api/office/office.dialog#office-office-dialog-messagechild-member(1)) methods.

     > [!NOTE]
     > The `OfficeRuntime.storage` methods cannot be called in a dialog, so this is not an option for sharing data between a dialog and another runtime.

+- To share data between a task pane and a function command, store data in [Window.localStorage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), which is shared across all runtimes that access the same specific [origin](https://developer.mozilla.org/docs/Glossary/Origin).
+> [!NOTE]
-- To share data between a task pane and a function command, store data in [Window.localStorage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), which is shared across all runtimes that access the same specific [origin](https://developer.mozilla.org/docs/Glossary/Origin). *LocalStorage isn't accessible in a JavaScript-only runtime and, thus, it isn't available in Excel custom functions.
-It also can't be used to share data with an Outlook event-based tasks (since those tasks use a JavaScript-only runtime on some platforms).*
+> LocalStorage isn't accessible in a JavaScript-only runtime and, thus, it isn't available in Excel custom functions.
+It also can't be used to share data with an Outlook event-based tasks (since those tasks use a JavaScript-only runtime on some platforms).

     > [!NOTE]
     > Data in `Window.localStorage` persists between sessions of the add-in and is shared by add-ins with the same origin.
 Both of these characteristics are often undesirable for an add-in.
 You can ensure that each session of a given add-in starts fresh by calling the [Window.localStorage.clear](https://developer.mozilla.org/docs/Web/API/Storage/clear) method when the add-in starts.
 To allow some stored values to persist, but reinitialize other values, you can use [Window.localStorage.setItem](https://developer.mozilla.org/docs/Web/API/Storage/setItem) when the add-in starts for each item that should be reset to an initial value.
 You can also call [Window.localStorage.removeItem](https://developer.mozilla.org/docs/Web/API/Storage/removeItem) to delete an item entirely.